Fi3/merx/README.md

   6 (6.00%) high severe
 ```

-This it happen also when assets are multiplied or divided.
+This happens also when assets are multiplied or divided.
 I think that the library is not
-slow but I can't justify the above numbers.
+slow but I can not justify the above numbers.
 I'm not confident in these benchmarks and in my
 benchmarking ability, the benchmarks must be reviewed.

 ## Precision